Messier 15: Characteristics

 M 15 is about 35,700 light-years from Earth, and 175 light-years in diameter.
 It has an absolute magnitude of −9.2, which translates to a total luminosity of 360,000 times that of the Sun.
 Messier 15 is one of the most densely packed globulars known in the Milky Way galaxy.
 Its core has undergone a contraction known as "core collapse" and it has a central density cusp with an enormous number of stars surrounding what may be a central black hole.

-Home to over 100,000 stars, the cluster is notable for containing a large number of variable stars (112) and pulsars (8), including one double neutron star system, M15-C. It also contains Pease 1, the first planetary nebula discovered within a globular cluster in 1928.
+Home to over 100,000 stars,the cluster is notable for containing a large number of variable stars (112) and pulsars (8), including one double neutron star system, M15-C. It also contains Pease 1, the first planetary nebula discovered within a globular cluster in 1928.
 Just three others have been found in globular clusters since then.

 Amateur astronomy

 At magnitude 6.2, M15 approaches naked eye visibility under good conditions and can be observed with binoculars or a small telescope, appearing as a fuzzy star.
 Telescopes with a larger aperture (at least 6 in.
 (150 mm)) will start to reveal individual stars, the brightest of which are of magnitude +12.6.
 The cluster appears 18 arc minutes in size (three tenths of a degree across).
-M15 is 4.2° WNW of the brightest star of Pegasus, Epsilon Pegasi.
+M15 is around 4° WNW of the brightest star of Pegasus, Epsilon Pegasi.